Higher Order Estimating Equations for High-dimensional Models: General heuristics

 A simple approximation would be $\chi(\tilde p)$ for a given map $p\mapsto \tilde p$ mapping the model $\P$ onto a suitable ``smaller'' model $\tilde\P$ (typically a submodel $\tilde\P\subset \P$).
 A closer approximation can be obtained by also including a derivative term.
 Consider the functional $\tilde\chi: \P\to \RR$ defined by, for a given map $p\mapsto \tilde p$,

-(A more complete notation would be $\tilde p(p)$; the right hand side depends on $p$ in three ways.)
+(A complete notation would be $\tilde p(p)$; the right hand side depends on $p$ at three places.)
 By the definition of an influence function the term $-P \chi_{\tilde p}^{(1)}$ acts as the first order Taylor expansion of $\chi(\tilde p)-\chi(p)$.
 Consequently, we may expect that

 This ought to be true for any ``projection'' $p\mapsto \tilde p$.
 If we choose the projection such that, for any path $t\mapsto p_t$,